Alkaison/Library-Management-System/README.md

 ## Description

 The concept of storing or recording the details of books embedded within the user's system is known as Library Management System.
 It details the type of books, the list of books, etc. Only a person with the login credentials can access the Library Management System.
-That person can perform many operations like adding the book details, removing the book details, displaying the book details, modifying the book details, etc.
+That person can perform many operations like adding the book details, removing the book details, displaying the book details, modifying the book details, etc. Access the code files [here](Project-File/Library-Management-System.c "Library Management System").

 Things you can do with this system